Writing

 Curriculum Intention

-We see writing as a crucial element of English and as an essential foundation for success in all other subjects.
-It is essential that pupils gain the skill of language to be able to participate full as members of society.
+We see writing as a crucial element of English and as an essential foundation for the success for all in other subjects.
+It is essential that pupils gain the skill of language to be able to participate as full members of society.
+We recognise the importance of oracy, which allows the children to develop an ambitious repertoire of language and vocabulary as well as confidence and competence in spoken language and listening skills.

 Our aim is that our pupils will be able to;